McChip Resources (CVE:MCS) Announces Quarterly Earnings Results

-McChip Resources (CVE:MCS – Get Rating) released its quarterly earnings results on Wednesday.
-The company reported C$0.30 earnings per share for the quarter, reports.
-The company had revenue of C$2.17 million for the quarter.
+McChip Resources (CVE:MCS – Get Rating) announced its quarterly earnings data on Wednesday.
+The company reported C$0.30 earnings per share (EPS) for the quarter, reports.
+The business had revenue of C$2.17 million for the quarter.

 - Why is Chevron Stock Falling After Strong Earnings?